Design and Construction

 Mr. Nolan negotiates consultant and construction contracts, executes contracts within authorized limits, oversees all contract administration, negotiation and authorization of change orders, and authorization of contract payments.
 He negotiates and administers publicly funded contracts with the City of New York.

 Mr. Nolan provides leadership and direction to program and project planning, establishes restoration and design goals, and ensures that the goals are met.
 In addition to the planned program of work, he directs repair and restoration efforts in response to unanticipated events that impact Park landscapes and infrastructure.
 He is responsible for the design, technical quality, production, management, and overall efficiency of restoration and construction projects, and conservation of the Park’s monuments and architectural/decorative features.
 Mr. Nolan develops and implements effective systems for work planning and financial control to ensure that the division and its projects operate within the approved budgets and financial policies.
-He strives continually to ensure that work is completed on time and within the allocated budget, reporting to the Board, President, and peers on the senior management team as appropriate when unanticipated circumstances impact project budgets and schedules.
+He strives continually to ensure that work is completed on time and within the allocated budget, reporting to the Board, President & CEO, and peers on the senior management team as appropriate when unanticipated circumstances impact project budgets and schedules.

 Regulatory Approval and Public Approval